A contentious case for consumer use tax

 The South Dakota Supreme Court affirmed the lower court’s decision and upheld the assessment.
 The use tax serves two purposes, the decision explains: It helps prevent the state from losing tax revenue when taxpayers purchase out-of-state goods or services for in-state use, and it helps protect local companies from losing business to out-of-state companies by dissuading taxpayers from purchasing out-of-state goods or services to avoid sales tax liability.

 Apportionment is a key issue here, according to the Petition for Writ of Certiorari filed with the Supreme Court of the United States on behalf of Ellingson on May 7, 2024.
-Ellingson is represented by Jeffrey A. Friedman of Eversheds Sutherland and Richard D. Pomp, Professor of Law at the University of Connecticut School of Law.
+Ellingson was represented by Jeffrey A. Friedman of Eversheds Sutherland and Richard D. Pomp, Professor of Law at the University of Connecticut School of Law.

 Different states handle apportionment, or the determination of the percentage of a business’s profits subject to a jurisdiction’s business taxes, in different ways.
 South Dakota levies use tax on the taxable use of property in the state and does not apportion that use: It taxes the full fair market value of the property whether the equipment is used in South Dakota for a day, a month, or a year.